The complexity of solving a system of equations of the same degree: Preliminaries

 \begin{definition} Let $\mathcal{F}=\{f_1,\ldots,f_m\}\subseteq R$ and let $\tau$ be a term order on $R$.
 The {\bf solving degree} of $\mathcal{F}$ with respect to $\tau$ is the least degree $d$ such that Gaussian elimination on the Macaulay matrix $M_{\leq d}$ produces a $\tau$-Gr\"obner basis of $\mathcal{F}$.
 We denote by $\solvdeg_{\tau}^s(\mathcal{F})$ the solving degree of $\mathcal{F}$ with respect to a standard algorithm and by $\solvdeg_{\tau}^m(\mathcal{F})$ the solving degree of $\mathcal{F}$ with respect to a mutant algorithm.
 When $\tau$ is the degree reverse lexicographic order, we omit the subscript $\tau$. \end{definition}

-In general, the solving degree is not invariant under coordinate change.
-Moreover, it may depend on the algorithm used to perform the Gr\"obner basis computation.
+It is well-known that the solving degree is not invariant under coordinate change.
+In addition, the solving degree may depend on the algorithm used to perform the Gr\"obner basis computation.
 In particular, for mutant algorithms it may be smaller than for standard ones.
 Finally, the solving degree depends on the choice of a term order on $R$.

 The complexity of linear-algebra-based algorithms is dominated by the cost of computing a degree reverse lexicographic Gr\"obner basis of the system, see~\cite[Sections 2 and 3]{CG20} for more detail.
 Therefore, an upper bound on the solving degree with respect to the reverse lexicographic order yields an upper bound on the complexity of computing a lexicographic Gr\"obner basis, hence on the complexity of solving the polynomial system.